better-xcloud/docs/docs/mouse-and-keyboard.md

     You may also need to adjust the in-game sensitivity & deadzone settings.

 - You can choose which analog stick the mouse is mapped to.
-- Deadzone counterweight
-  > Counteracts the game's built-in deadzone
-- Stick decay strength/minimum
-  > Decides how fast the analog stick's value will return to the center when the mouse is stopped moving (to simulate the effect of releasing the analog stick on the real controller)